Are Corona-Warn-App users more cautious? – Behavioral data from Germany

-To compare the mobility behavior of people with and without the corona app, we analyzed data points sent by their smartphones throughout the day.
+To compare mobility behavior of people with and without corona app, we analyzed data points sent by their smartphones throughout the day.
 When looking at the average distance travelled per day, corona app users travelled about 4 km further than non-users (sum of all means of transport and on foot).

-Furthermore, we also looked at digital behavior of corona app users.
-We found that people with corona app use their phones on daily average 5 min more (3:44 hours vs 3:49 hours).
-When looking at the digital behavior more closely, non-users of the corona app spent slightly more time in communication apps (i.e. WhatsApp) and social apps (i.e. Instagram) [110min daily average to 106min daily average].
-On the other handy, corona app users on average spent a bit more time playing games or watching videos (47 min to 45min).
+We also analyzed digital behavior of corona app users.
+People with corona app used their phones on average 5 min longer per day (3:44 hours vs 3:49 hours).
+Non-users spent slightly more time in communication apps (e.g. WhatsApp) and social apps (e.g. Instagram), 110 min daily average to 106min daily average.
+On the other hand, corona app users on average spent a bit more time playing games or watching videos (47 min to 45min).

 What the results tell us

 It has to be noted that our sample predominantly consisted of people below 35 years of age and slightly more women than men.
 While it is not a representative sample, our results still have interesting conclusions that should be further investigated: